amadeuio/battleship/README.md

 - `renderShip(ship)`: Renders a `ship` on the board with an HTML ship image

 - `addInteract(htmlShip)`: Adds drag-and-drop and click interaction to an HTML ship element using the `interact.js` library.
-It reads the result of the interaction and updates the data in `player`, ensuring it's always in sync with the UI
+It reads the result of the interaction and updates the data in `Player`, ensuring it's always in sync with the UI

 - `removeInteractToAll()`: Removes interaction from all HTML ship elements.
 Crucial for when the game starts